How a DigitalOcean Firewall Rule Silently Dropped 23% of Production Traffic for 11 Days

 # silently dropping TCP ACK/data packets back to mobile clients.

-DigitalOcean Cloud Firewalls evaluate each packet independently — they don't track TCP connection state.
-This means an inbound rule covering port range 1024–65535 applies to incoming packets destined for those ports on the Droplet, but it also implicitly affects the return path of connections originating from clients whose source port falls in that range.
+DigitalOcean Cloud Firewalls evaluate each packet independently.
+They don't track TCP connection state.
+An inbound rule covering port range 1024–65535 applies to incoming packets destined for those ports on the Droplet, and it also implicitly affects the return path of connections originating from clients whose source port falls in that range.
+I did not know this when I wrote the rule.
+The docs say it, just not as loudly as they should.

 CGNAT clients use ephemeral ports in the 32768–60999 range as their source port.
-When our server sent a TCP response, the destination port was the client's source port — a port in the range the firewall rule was restricting.
+When our server sent back a TCP response, the destination port was the client's source port, which landed inside the range the rule was restricting.
 The firewall dropped the response.
 The client saw a timeout.
-The server logged nothing, because as far as it was concerned, it had sent the packet successfully.
+The server logged nothing, because as far as it was concerned the packet had left the building just fine.

 NORMAL CONNECTION (non-CGNAT client, source port 55000)